 How To Apply

 Visit the Graduate Admissions site and read the Step-by-Step Guide.
-You will find detailed information about the requirements for the application process.
 OSBP is listed as Ohio State Biochemistry Program - Doctor of Philosophy.
 All applications must be completed online.
 If you are not currently an OSU student or employee, you will need to create an account first with the "create an account" link.
 Once in the application system, search for "biochemistry" and be sure to choose OSU Biochemistry Program - PhD.
 The Biochemistry - MS program is not affiliated with OSBP; OSBP only accepts student applying for the doctoral degree.

 Please upload all supplemental application materials including your Statement of Intent, Curriculum Vitae or Resume, and three Letters of Recommendation online.
 The Statement of Intent should describe the applicant's interest in graduate studies in biochemistry and any undergraduate research experiences.
 It should also describe reasons for interest in OSBP, as well as the specific areas of interest and some exemplative faculty of interest.
 Do not mail hard copies.

 Please upload your official transcripts from all institutions directly to the Graduate Admissions web site.

 The GRE General Test is no longer required for OSBP applicants.
 If you want to submit GRE and/or GRE Subject Tests scores, please have ETS submit scores directly:

 - GRE Homepage (institutional code is 1592, you may use 0000 for the department code)

 The TOEFL is required for international students unless they are U.S. citizens or have obtained a 4-year bachelor's degree or higher from a U.S. institution (or an approved English-speaking country: Australia, Belize, the British Caribbean or British West Indies, Canada except Quebec, England, Guyana, Ireland, Liberia, New Zealand, Scotland, and Wales).
 The TSE is NOT required.
 Applicants who do not submit a TSE score will have an opportunity to take the SPEAK test at Ohio State.
 The university minimum score requirement is 75.
 The OSBP average score is 99.
 TOEFL scores should be submitted directly:

 - TOEFL Homepage (institutional code is 1592, you may use 99 for the department code)